DonHulieo/server_scenarios/README.md

 ------------------

-# How To Add Interior Scenaros 🏠🕺
+# How To Add Interior Scenarios 🏠🕺

 Upon researching Mission Row Police Department and Legion Square's interior scenarios, I noticed that the `interior` parameter for MRPD had `v_policehub`.